astronomer/docs/astro/create-cluster.md

 #### Step 1: Submit a Request to Astronomer

-To create a new Cluster in your Organization, you must first reach out to your Astronomer representative.
-For each new Cluster that you want to provision, you'll need to provide our team with the following information:
+To create a new Astro Cluster on GCP for your Organization, you must first reach out to your Astronomer representative.
+For each new Cluster that you want to provision, provide our team with the following information:

 - Your preferred Astro Cluster name.
 - The GCP region that you want to host your Cluster in.